BorjaEst/w2t-bkin/docs/modules/05-events.md

 Summary generation is QC-specific and shouldn't be coupled to core extraction logic.
 Separating allows for flexible summary formats and optional summary generation.

+### Why merge at parse time instead of trial level?

+Merging at the SessionData level (before trial extraction) preserves the original Bpod structure and allows time offset application to raw timestamps.
+Trial-level merging would require complex timestamp adjustments post-extraction.

+### Why use last trial end time as offset?

+Using the last trial's end time ensures no temporal overlap between files and creates a continuous timeline.
+Alternative approaches (session duration, max timestamp) could create gaps or overlaps.

 ## Integration with Pipeline

 ### Phase 1 (Ingest)